based on 11 nights & selected experiences

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-This active and varied itinerary is perfect for guests that want a blend of experiences, from delving into its history and culture, to a night trekking in rural Bhutan and a chance to see local Bhutanese life in all its colour and authenticity.
+This active and varied itinerary is perfect for guests that want a blend of experiences, from delving into its history and culture, to a night trekking in rural Bhutan and a chance to see local Bhutanese life in all its color and authenticity.
 Through this itinerary you’ll be able to delve a little deeper into seeing local life in action and enjoy a more authentic experience, actively exploring Bhutan.

 Your itinerary starts in Bangkok where you will have two nights to enjoy the city.
 As a sprawling metropolis there is so much to do and see here but we would highly recommend going on a behind the scenes tour of the city by bicycle, providing a unique insight into the culture here.